 The paper filters are biodegradable so just bury them before you break camp.
 The plunger fits into the outer cylinder so that it doesn’t take up much space.

 I’d leave the funnel section at home though and just pour the grounds in carefully.
 Having the Aeropress in your pack ensures the best start to your day’s hike.

-This great little wood burning stove turns heat into electricity.
+This great little wood burning backpacking stove turns heat into electricity.